Admitted Graduate Students

 Congratulations on your acceptance to GW's Columbian College of Arts and Sciences!

 We are excited to be a part of your academic journey and look forward to helping you succeed in the classroom and beyond.
 Over the course of the next few weeks, this website will be a resource for you to learn more about the GW community.
+We invite you to join your other newly admitted peers on the student-run CCAS Graduate Admitted Students Facebook group.
+It will provide a great place to connect with your future classmates and learn more about GW and living in D.C.
 In addition to the resources available here, please visit our Graduate Ambassador page to contact current students eager to answer your questions about the GW experience.
-Please also join other newly admitted colonials on the student-run CCAS Graduate Admitted Students official Facebook page.
-It will provide a great place to connect with your future classmates and learn more about GW and living in D.C.
-Our ambassadors have also created the CCAS Graduate blog to share thoughts on life in D.C. and happenings on campus.

 The first step to enrolling is to confirm your attendance by responding to your Offer of Admission.
 Your admission letter is only sent to you electronically through your online application.
 Please print a copy for your records.

 Your offer of admission will include any prerequisite coursework and/or any conditions placed on your admission.
 Please review these carefully.
 If you have any questions about these requirements, contact your Director of Graduate Study

 When you View Your Decision letter, you can accept or deny the offer of admission through the Reply to Offer link.
 Please ensure you Reply to Offer before the deadline indicated in your admission letter.
 You will be required to submit a tuition deposit.
 If you received an award, you will also need to log in to the GWeb Information System and complete the online award acceptance form.
 To log into GWeb, enter your GWid (provided in your admission letter) and Personal Identification Number (PIN).
 By default, your PIN is your date of birth in this format: MMDDYY.

 - 2. Pay your Enrollment Deposit